Skip to main content

 • 78%

-Note: The date can be changed, so I should check regularly.
+The date can be changed, so I should check periodically.

 • Exam Name: Google Cloud Certified - Professional Cloud Network Engineer (Japanese)